seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 ### Setting up the acquisition geometry

 The expression for time stepping we derived in the previous section does not contain a seismic source function yet, so the update for the wavefield at a new time step is solely defined by the two previous wavefields.
 However as indicated in Equation @WE, wavefields for seismic experiments are often excited by an active (impulsive) source $q(x,y,t;x_s)$, which is a function of space and time (just like the wavefield `u`).
-To include such a source term in our modeling scheme, we simply add the the source wavefield as an additional term to our stencil expression (Equation #WEstencil):
+To include such a source term in our modeling scheme, we simply add the the source wavefield as an additional term to our stencil expression (Equation @WEstencil):

 $$
  \mathbf{u}[\text{time}+s] = 2\mathbf{u}[\text{time}] - \mathbf{u}[\text{time}-s] + \frac{s^2}{\mathbf{m}} \Big(\Delta \mathbf{u}[\text{time}] + \mathbf{q}[\text{time}]\Big).